Orb (comics): Agent of Zadkiel

-A successor to the original Orb, he was born with a head that resembled a giant eye and was abandoned at a young age and grew up in a freak show.
+A successor to the original Orb, he was born with a head that resembled a giant eye.
+He was abandoned at a young age and grew up in a freak show.
+After performing a number of unidentified jobs, Orb begins working for Zadkiel.

-After performing a number of unidentified jobs, this Orb was hired to take down Caretaker alongside Blackout II, Death-Ninja and Doghead.
-Blackout alleged that the Orb was killed by the Caretaker, but it was later revealed that he was merely hospitalized with massive eye trauma.

-He is later one of the villains considered by Blackout and the Deacon to help them assassinate the Ghost Rider.
-He was later broken out of prison and began to work for Zadkiel.
-During the climactic confrontation with the Ghost Riders, the Orb had the fingers of his left hand shot off and was again returned to the prison hospital as a cellmate of the paralyzed Deacon.

-This second Orb was notable for the fact that he almost never stopped talking (much to the frustration of both his teammates and his enemies) and that while he always boasted of his prowess with his repulsor ray, he never actually successfully hit anyone with it.

-Orb resurfaced in the Astonishing Spider-Man & Wolverine miniseries, robbing a bank.
-He was sent skipping through time by some glowing diamonds.
-Eventually, he gained some understanding of time travel but was apprehended by the Minutemen before he could put this knowledge to use.
+Orb appears in the miniseries Astonishing Spider-Man & Wolverine, where he is sent skipping through time by a set of glowing diamonds.
+Eventually, he gains some understanding of time travel, but is apprehended by the Minutemen before he can put this knowledge to use.

-Orb later appeared with a group of minions in eye-based masks, having just stolen the eyes of a group of people at a bank.
-Clearly insane, he claimed that he rolled around naked in eyeballs, regarding the eyes as 'windows to the soul' that he could gather power from before his rematch with the Ghost Rider.
-He claimed that he could see the true selves of the Hulk and Red She-Hulk when he looked into their eyes, describing Betty's conflicting relationship with her father and recognizing that a 'monster' was behind Hulk's eyes that was not the Hulk himself.
+Orb later appears with a group of minions in eye-based masks, having stolen the eyes of a group of people at a bank.
+He claims that he rolls around naked in eyeballs, regarding the eyes as 'windows to the soul' that he can gather power from before his rematch with Ghost Rider.
+He claims that he could see the true selves of the Hulk and Red She-Hulk when he looks into their eyes, describing Betty's conflicting relationship with her father Thunderbolt Ross and recognizing that a 'monster' was behind Hulk's eyes that was not the Hulk himself.